vkuzmov/task-crawling-usa-spending-neno-peevski/README.md

 ## Task description

-Collect top 1000 companies from [USA Spending](https://www.usaspending.gov/recipient) according to awarded amount in the last 12 months
+Collect top 1000 parent companies from [USA Spending](https://www.usaspending.gov/recipient) according to awarded amount in the last 12 months

 For each company collect: